 Extensive research went into The Polynesian in New York City to create a gathering place that is light on kitsch, yet still transportive.
 Oversized tropical plants, bamboo ceilings, teak floors, and a bar top made of lava rock make the place a natural oasis—one that’s just steps from bustling Times Square.
 Located inside the Pod Times Square Hotel, the bar offers a cocktail menu of nearly 20 tropical-themed cocktails, along with four shareable creations, like Humuhumunukunukuapua’a, made with rum, Clairin, blue curacao, coconut tea syrup, absinthe, and tropical juices.
 It’s a very large, very blue drink for four served in a fish bowl.

 Boston’s newest tiki bar, Shore Leave, evokes an island getaway with LED-lit tiki torches, tropical plant wallpaper, scalloped wall accents, and a bamboo-clad bar.
-The cocktail menu features classic tiki drinks, plus more than a dozen new island-inspired creations, such as Air Conditioned Eden, a delightful pineapple-infused martini.
+The cocktail menu features classic tiki drinks, plus more than a dozen new island-inspired creations.
 Meanwhile, the food menu takes cues from the Pacific Rim with dishes to share like Filipino barbecue ribs and karaage chicken wings.